ZhongRuoyu/ntu-cz1115-project/README.txt

 April 2021

-This repository is submitted to Nanyang Technological University as part of a graded assignment for course CZ1115 (Introduction to Data Science & Artificial Intelligence).
+This repository is submitted to Nanyang Technological University as part of a graded assignment for the course CZ1115 (Introduction to Data Science & Artificial Intelligence).

 Repository Contents